Clemens85/runningdinner-infrastructure/README.md

 }
 ```

-This role must further also have the appropriate access policies assigned, e.g. `AdministratorAccess`.
+This role must further also have the appropriate access policies assigned, e.g. `AdministratorAccess`.<br/>
+(The name "terraform-dev" is unfortunate due to it is the same for all stages)

 See also https://medium.com/@aw.panda.aws/4-steps-to-deploy-to-multiple-aws-accounts-with-terraform-bbb00bb4e789